Richabanker/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 The garbage collector makes decisions about deleting objects when all referencing objects are deleted.
-A discovery gap / apiserver mismatch, as described above, could result in GC seeing a 404 and assuming an object has been deleted; this could result in it deleting a subsequent object that it should not.
+A discovery gap / apiserver mismatch, as described above, could result in garbage collector seeing a 404 and assuming an object has been deleted; this could result in it deleting a subsequent object that it should not.